Small Pantry Makeover DIY (with Before + After)

 DIY Plywood Countertop

-Something about a countertop in a pantry… it’s just makes for such a cozy feel!
-The counter space makes for a great opportunity to have a little coffee bar, a drink station, or even set up your toaster!
+There’s something about a countertop in a pantry… it just gives a cozy feel!
+Counter space is also a great opportunity to have a little coffee bar, a drink station, or a home for one of your most used small appliances!

 DIY Butcher Block Countertop

-Ours is storing cook books, a lazy Susan with regularly used items, and my favorite (very real looking) faux tulips!
-Oh, did I mention our cats love it too?!
+Ours is storing cook books, a lazy Susan with regularly used items, and my favorite (very real looking) faux tulips for a pop of color!
+And of course, it’s another perch for our cats to take ownership of 😉

 You’re not going to believe how easy it was to make this DIY countertop from plywood!